Fact-checking Trump’s address to Congress

 From CNN’s Daniel Dale and Haley Britzky

-Weaponizing the Justice Department: Trump claimed that then-President Joe Biden used his office to “viciously” prosecute him.
+Weaponizing the Justice Department: Trump claimed that Biden used his office to “viciously” prosecute him.
 That’s false.

 Trump’s two federal indictments were brought by a special counsel, Jack Smith.
 Smith was appointed in November 2022 by Attorney General Merrick Garland, a Biden appointee, but that is not proof that Biden was involved in the prosecution effort, much less that Biden personally ordered the indictments.
 Garland had said that he would resign if Biden ever asked him to act against Trump but that he was sure that would never happen.
 For Trump’s part, he has never provided any evidence that Biden was personally involved in the federal prosecutions.